benjie/db-migrate-plugin-babel/README.md

 db-migrate-plugin-babel
 =======================

-Simply install 'babel-register' and this plugin and `db-migrate` should pick it up automatically.
+Simply install either `babel-register` or `@babel/register` along with `db-migarte` and this plugin should pick it up automatically.